Deznait/EnhanceQoL/docs/Streams.md

 4. Optionally add `filter`, `actions`, `settings`, or `OnClick`.
 5. Register the provider using `EnhanceQoL.DataHub.RegisterStream` during addon startup.

 Once registered, the DataHub will invoke `collect` at the interval defined by `poll` and distribute snapshot updates to any subscribers.
-Streams may then be added to panels with `/eqolpanel add <panel> <stream>`.
+Streams can then be added to panels through the DataPanel interface.